 - My Account

 *On this date in 1988, the Black LGBT community in America is affirmed.
 Black LGBT people are both part of African America overall and the LGBT culture overall.

 Statistics show an increase in accepting attitudes towards lesbians and gays in general society.
 A Gallup survey shows that acceptance rates went from 38% in 1992 to 52% in 2001.
 However, when looking at the LGBT community through a racial lens, the Black community lacks many of these advances.
 Research and studies are limited for the Black LGBT community due to resistance towards coming out and a lack of responses in surveys and research studies.
 The coming out rate of Blacks is less than whites as they are often further marginalized within their community.
 Surveys and research have shown that 80% of Blacks say gays and lesbians endure discrimination compared to 61% of whites.
 Black members of the LGBT community are often seen as the "other" due to their race and their sexuality, making them targets from whites and Blacks.

 Black trans-woman Lucy Hicks Anderson, born Tobias Lawson in 1886 worked as a domestic worker as a teenager, eventually becoming a socialite and madame in Oxnard, California during the 1920s and 1930s.
 In 1945, she was tried in Ventura County for perjury and fraud for receiving spousal allotments from the military, as her dressing and presenting as a woman was considered masquerading.
 She lost this case but avoided a lengthy jail sentence, only to be tried again by the federal government shortly thereafter.
 She too lost this case and she and her husband were sentenced to jail time.
-After serving their sentences, Lucy and her then husband, Ruben Anderson, relocated to Los Angeles, where they lived quietly until her death in 1954.
+After serving their sentences, She and her then husband, Ruben Anderson, relocated to Los Angeles, where they lived quietly until her death in 1954.